charlenry/readclip/README.md

 ## Prerequisites: ##
 For the script to work, install the `libttspico-utils`, `libttspico0`, `libttspico-data`, `sox`, `libsox-fmt-alsa`, `libsox-fmt-base`, `libsox2` and `xsel` packages.
-Accessorily, you can install the `mbrola` and `espeak` packages with the languages ​​of your choice.
+Accessorily, you can install the `mbrola` and `espeak` packages with the languages of your choice.

 ## Usage: ##
 Type the following command line into a terminal where the script is located according the text language you want to read: